razzzle-dazzzle123/Project-Exhibition-Gr.22---GymGuardian/README.md

-form on the  exercise  which   they will be performing , and it also has  an inbuilt repitition counter to  count  the number of  reps   performed  in  eah  exercise.
+form on the  exercise  which   they will be performing , and it also has  an inbuilt rep counter to  count  the number of  reps   performed  in  each  exercise.

 ## Instructions